Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

 ### Building the Order Management Data Warehouse (Data Engineering)

 #### Objective:
-Develop a modern data warehouse using SQL to consolidate Sales, shipment, customers, stores, prododucts, sales person data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using SQL to consolidate data from ERP and CRM sources for each of the data for Sales, shipment, customers, stores, products, sales person data, which will be consumed for  data analysis tasks and reporting.

 ##### Specifications:
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-- **Data Quality**: Cleanse and resolve data quality issues prior tp analysis.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Consolidate data from both source into a single, user-friendly dta model designed for analytical queries
+- **Integration**: Consolidate data from both source into a single, user-friendly data model designed for analytical queries
-- **Documentation**: Provide clear documentation of the data model to support busioness both business stakeholders and analytics team.
+- **Documentation**: Provide clear documentation of the data model to support business both business stakeholders and analytics team.

 ---

-### Business Intelligence & Reporting (Data Analysis)
+### Data Analysis (Business Intelligence & Reporting)

 ####  Objective:

-Develop SQL-based analytics to deliver detailed insights into:
+Develop SQL-based analytic reports to deliver detailed insights into:
 - **Customer Purchasing Behaviour**
 - **Product Performance**
 - **Sales order Trends**